Cambodian-American ‘Playboy’ Model Marie Madore Flaunts Killer Curves In Lacy Lingerie For Hot New Update

 Marie Madore has been promoting her 2020 calendar by sharing sneak peeks with her Instagram fans.
 Late on Wednesday, November 13, the Cambodian-American Playboy model took to the popular social media app to post a two-photo slideshow, which she used to announce that today is the last day to preorder the calendar and use her special code.

 In the first photo, Madore is standing with her back to the camera as she rocks a deep blue two-piece lingerie set in lacy, sheer fabric.
-The set consists of a bra that features a thick strap that clasps in the back and attaches to another pair that goes over her shoulders.
-The second shot offers a view of the front part, showing that the bra has embroidered details in solid blue that help cover her chest, keeping the post Instagram-friendly.
+The set consists of a bra that features a thick strap that clasps in the back.
+The second shot offers a view from the front, showing that the bra has embroidered details in solid blue that help cover her chest, keeping the post Instagram-friendly.

 Madore teamed the bra with a pair of matching thong-cut bottoms.
 The back part stretches up to her lower back where it attaches to a strap that wraps around the model’s waist.
-Its front part is super small and features a series of straps that stretch up to her stomach and also around her thighs.
+Its front part is super small and features a series of straps that stretch up to her stomach.

-In the first shot, Madore is looking over her shoulder at the camera with her lips apart.
+In the first shot, Madore is looking over her shoulder at the camera with her lips slightly parted.
 In the second, she is sitting on a bed while looking down.
 She is tugging at the shoulder straps of her bra in a sexy pose.

 Madore has her raven hair swept over to one side and styled down in straight strands that fall over her shoulders.
 The model is wearing what appears to be fake lashes that add extra drama and intensity to her gaze.
 In the caption, she shared that her calendar was shot by the Seattle-based photographer J Swain.